-Navy Job: Construction Mechanic
+Navy Construction Mechanic – NOS H120

 Navy Construction Mechanic Duties

-Like their civilian counterparts, these mechanics maintain and repair tires, batteries, brakes and valves, conduct shop management functions such as maintenance scheduling and spare parts inventory control, and estimate labor, material and equipment needs.
+Like their civilian counterparts, these mechanics maintain and repair tires, batteries, brakes, and valves; conduct shop management functions such as maintenance scheduling and spare parts inventory control; and estimate labor, material and equipment needs.

-CMs are also responsible for diagnosing and troubleshooting equipment failures, repairing and maintaining diesel and gasoline engines and adjusting and repairing ignition, fuel, electrical, hydraulic and steering systems.
+CMs are also responsible for diagnosing and troubleshooting equipment failures; repairing and maintaining diesel and gasoline engines; and adjusting and repairing ignition, fuel, electrical, hydraulic and steering systems.
 They're also tasked with maintaining and repairing chassis, frames, and bodies, working with hoisting and jacking equipment, power tools, measuring instruments, gauges and meters and lubricating equipment.

 Working Environment for Navy Construction Mechanics